 On the Swagbucks site, users exchange their time for points.
 The time spent completing offers will earn a certain amount of points.
 Redeem those points for PayPal cash and teens are off to earning money right from home.

-Visit Swagbucks to learn more.
+Visit Swagbucks to earn a $10 sign up bonus and learn more.
 Users must be at least 13 years old with a valid email address to create an account.

 Lucktastic is one of the places that hire at 15.
 It’s available to Android users and iPhone users.
 The platform is considered a virtual scratch card game.
 The more users play, the higher the chances are for big winnings.